tengwang0318/COMP7404/README.md

-The bidirectional PLM code has lots of error🤷 and is extremely old fashioned, so I haven't fixed those bugs.
+The bidirectional PLM code has lots of error🤷 and is extremely old-fashioned, so I haven't fixed those bugs.